2010 United States House of Representatives elections in Mississippi: District 1

 In 2010 the 1st district included Horn Lake, Olive Branch, Southaven and Tupelo.
-The district's population was 69 percent white and 27 percent black (see Race and ethnicity in the United States Census); 77 percent were high school graduates and 17 percent had received a bachelor's degree or higher.
+The district's population was 69 percent white and 27 percent black (see Race and ethnicity in the United States census); 77 percent were high school graduates and 17 percent had received a bachelor's degree or higher.
 Its median income was $38,944.
 In the 2008 presidential election the district gave 62 percent of its vote to Republican nominee John McCain and 37 percent to Democratic nominee Barack Obama.
-In 2010 the district had a Cook Partisan Voting Index of R+14.

 Democrat Travis Childers, who was elected in a 2008 special election, was the incumbent.
 Childers was re-elected in the regularly-scheduled 2008 election with 55 percent of the vote.
 In May 2009 Childers denied planning to switch parties and seek re-election as a Republican, describing himself as a "Southern Democrat".
 In 2010 the Republican nominee was Alan Nunnelee, a member of the Mississippi State Senate.
 A. G. Baddley, an electrician; Les Green, a teacher; Rick "Rico" Hoskins; and Wally Pang, a retired restaurateur, ran as independent candidates.
 Gail Giaramita, a nurse, ran as the Constitution Party nominee.
 Harold Taylor, a former chair of the Libertarian Party of Mississippi, ran as the Libertarian Party nominee.
 Barbara Dale Washer, a teacher, ran as the Reform Party nominee.

 Angela McGlowan, a Fox News political analyst; and Henry Ross, a former mayor of Eupora, also ran for the Republican nomination.
 Greg Davis, the mayor of Southaven who ran unsuccessfully in both 2008 elections, said in March 2009 that he would not run again in 2010.
 Merle Flowers, a member of the Mississippi Senate, met with the National Republican Congressional Committee in June 2009, but ultimately decided not to run.